open-condo-software/condo/apps/condo/docs/development/custom-graphql-queries-and-mutations.md

 - Checking data version in `dv` field
 - Compatibility issues of existing consumers of our GraphQL API, when you're going to change input/output data format

-If something is unclear, please, discuss with colleagues from appropriate department.
+If something is unclear, please, discuss with colleagues from appropriate department or open an issue.

 ## Input validation